NSO-developer/nso-gitbook/cisco-iosxr/README-ned-settings.md

       Enable to use show running-config | xml for retrieving some config.
 YANG agent must be enabled on device.

+    - read internal-transfer-max-lines <uint32> (default 0)

+      This setting is used to split input in multiple smaller blocks to avoid exhausting Java heap space.
+0 = no limit.

 ## 6.1. ned-settings cisco-iosxr read replace-config